janzhou/git-encrypt/README.md

 ## Features

+* Using strong master key to encrypt data.

+* Master key can be encrypted/decrypting throug such facilities:

+  * *GPG*.
+The most secure way because master key not stored anywhere unencrypted.
+It has some performance issue because of decrypting is made on ANY FILE while commit/checkout/stage/diff/merge.
+Also it is possible to encrypt master key for multiple users(which PUBLIC keys you have) and can be used in multiuser encrypted repo.

+  * *passphrase*.
+The master key is decrypted once on repo initialization and stored in .git/config.

+  * *SSH private-key*.
+It is suitable ONLY for personal use because ssh-private key is used to encrypt/decrypt master key.
+There is no public/private facility used but master key is encrypted with *sha512* hash of ssh-private key internals(decrypted if needed).
+The master key is decrypted once on repo initialization and stored in .git/config. _This made for users who has ssh-key but no gpg key_

-* It possible to merge(and resolve conflicts) in encrypted repos.
-Repos must have same passwords.
+* It possible to merge(and resolve conflicts) in encrypted commits.
 It is realized by custom merge driver "gitcrypt-merge"

-* You can use ssh-private key(also with passphrase) instead of password **Not Verified on Windows** (actually gitcrypt uses only part of your private key hased by sha512)

-		$ Generate a random password?
-[Y/n]n
-		$ Enter your passphrase: ~/.ssh/id_rsa

-* You can recrypt old repo history with command:
+* You can encrypt previous repo history with command:

-		$ gitcrypt recrypt
+		$ gitcrypt crypthistory
-		$ Do you want to change password and recrypt repo with new one?
-[Y/n]y
-		$ Enter your passphrase: ~/.ssh/id_rsa
-		$ ... git-encrypt filter disabled
-		$ ...
-Rewrite 88dc2435a93e9741df3ccaa339ab38599145a4bb (1/3)Enter pass phrase for
+		$ You MUST run 'crypthistory' BEFORE any encrypted commits.Do you want to recrypt all history?
+This may corrut your data?
+[Y/n]
 		...
-		$ ...git-encrypt filter enabled

-* You can encrypt/decrypt and recrypt(change passphrase) all history **Not Verified on Windows**
+* You can encrypt/decrypt all history

 		$ gitcrypt crypthistory
 		$ gitcrypt decrypthistory

+* You can enable/disable gitcrypt facility

+    $ gitcrypt disable
+    $ gitcrypt reset
+    $ gitcrypt enable
+    $ gitcrypt reset

+* You can add multiple users to allowed to encrypt master key when using GPG:
-		$ gitcrypt recrypt
+    $ gitcrypt init
+    $ Please select masterkey encryption type:
+    $ type 'gpg' for use gpg
+    $ type path to ssh-private key ex: ~/.ssh/id_rsa
+    $ or type <passphrase> wich will encrypt masterkey
+    $ *gpg*
+    ...
+    $
+    $ You did not specify a user ID. (you may use "-r")
+    $
+    $ Current recipients:
+    $ 2048R/DEFD08C4 2015-01-13 "Samoilenko Yuri <kinnalru@gmail.com>"
+    $
+    $ Enter the user ID.
+End with an empty line: gitcrypt@gmail.com
+    $
+    $ Current recipients:
+    $ 2048R/370F9A12 2015-05-30 "gitcrypt <gitcrypt@gmail.com>"
+    $ 2048R/DEFD08C4 2015-01-13 "Samoilenko Yuri <kinnalru@gmail.com>"
+    $
+    $ Enter the user ID.
+End with an empty line:
+    ...

+    Now kinnalru@gmail.com and gitcrypt@gmail.com can decrypt repo with own private gpg key.

 ## Requirements
 Openssl and git must be installed and the binary must be available in your $PATH.

 ## Installation